Factbox: California gig worker fight mirrored in other states, countries

-(Reuters) - All eyes are on California as the state’s voters decide the future of the gig economy in a Nov.
-3 ballot initiative that will determine whether Uber Technologies Inc, Lyft Inc, Doordash and others can classify drivers as independent contractors rather than employees.
+(Reuters) - Californians considering the future of the gig economy passed a ballot measure to allow Uber Technologies Inc, Lyft Inc, Doordash and others to classify drivers as independent contractors rather than employees, Edison Research projected on Tuesday.

 That question is also being tested in other countries, states and agencies as well: